Enquiries: Text, voice, and video communications

 Depending on the level of your background knowledge you may have difficulty understanding or interpreting some of the material, which is sometimes complex, so be careful not to make unjustified assumptions.
 You can usually ‘right-click’ on something and learn more about it, whether that is the definition of a word or term, or explanation in some source such as Wikipedia.
 Explanations and elaborations are usually only a click away, so do not complain I use big words you cannot understand.

-In many cases the most valuable information I will need is what different drugs have you taken, in what dose and for how long, and which of them did or didn’t do you harm or good.
+In many cases the most valuable information I will need is what different drugs have you taken, in what dose and for how long, and which of them did, or did not, do you harm or good.

-I do not keep notes and records of conversations, therefore if you contact me subsequently it may be useful for you to keep a record of any previous discussion.
+I do not keep notes and records of conversations, therefore if you contact me subsequently it may be useful for you to have a record of any previous discussion.

-Obviously, I cannot undertake to be available at short notice, you should always have a healthcare provider locally to whom you can refer to for emergencies or urgent advice.
+I cannot undertake to be available at short notice, you must always have a healthcare provider locally with whom you can discuss the information I give and whose advice you can use to decide on the course of action you wish to follow, and to whom can go to for urgent advice or emergencies.

 Check the Skype availability Icon (available or not).

-If I do not answer quickly it means I am busy, so there is no point in leaving it ringing for a long time — if I do not answer within a few rings, hang up and send a skype text message saying how much longer you will be available for, so that I know whether ring you back once I am free.
-If I decline the call it means I am on another call.
+If I do not answer quickly it means I am busy, so do not let it ring more than 5 times, hang up and send a skype text message saying how much longer you will be available for, so that I know whether to ring back once I am free.
+If I decline the call it means I am busy.

 Make sure you identify yourself in a way which enables me to know which email correspondence matches which Skype call.

-Are you clear in your mind as to exactly what you want to ask me?
-Consider making a list of your questions before you speak with me.
-Bear in mind I can only answer specific questions about medication, I cannot make a diagnosis over the Internet.
+Be clear in your mind as to exactly what you want to ask me — consider making a list of your questions before you speak with me.
+Bear in mind I can usually only answer specific questions about medications, I may not be able to ‘make a diagnosis’ over the Internet.

-Make sure you know the names and doses of the drugs you are currently taking and for how long you have been taking them, it may be a good idea to have those written down so you can send them as a Skype message quickly and easily to avoid any misunderstandings
+Make sure you know the names (real names, not brand names) and doses of the drugs you are currently taking and for how long you have been taking them, it may be a good idea to have those written down so you can send them as a Skype message quickly and easily to avoid any misunderstandings.